MP Estate Planning UK

 Succession Planning Essentials

-• Identifying potential successors within or outside the family
+• Identifying potential successors within or outside the family and assessing their readiness.

-• Establishing a timeline for the transition
+• Establishing a realistic timeline for the transition, potentially phased over several years.

-• Reviewing and updating the succession plan regularly
+• Reviewing and updating the succession plan regularly as circumstances change.

 For more detailed guidance on succession planning, you can refer to resources such as Banner Jones’ estate planning resources, which provide valuable insights into the process.